-- (2) No cause of action shall arise nor shall any liability be imposed against any person for the act of communicating or delivering information or data to the Director, the Director's authorized representative, market conduct surveillance personnel, or examiner pursuant to an examination made under this Section, if the act of communication or delivery was performed in good faith and without fraudulent intent or the intent to deceive. - (3) A person identified in paragraph (1) of this subsection (1) shall be entitled to an award of attorney's fees and costs if he or she is the prevailing party in a civil cause of action for libel, slander, or any other relevant tort arising out of activities in carrying out the provisions of this Section and the party bringing the action was not substantially justified in doing so.
-As used in this paragraph, a proceeding is substantially justified if it had a reasonable basis in law or fact at the time it was initiated. - (4) This subsection (1) does not abrogate or modify in any way any common law or statutory privilege or immunity heretofore enjoyed by any person identified in paragraph (1) of this subsection (1). - (1) The Director, for the purposes of non financial business practices, performance, and operations
+- (3) A person identified in paragraph (1) of this subsection (1) shall be entitled to an award of attorney's fees and costs if he or she is the prevailing party in a civil cause of action for libel, slander, or any other relevant tort arising out of activities in carrying out the provisions of this Section and the party bringing the action was not substantially justified in doing so.
+As used in this paragraph, a proceeding is substantially justified if it had a reasonable basis in law or fact at the time it was initiated. - (4) This subsection (1) does not abrogate or modify in any way any common law or statutory privilege or immunity heretofore enjoyed by any person identified in paragraph (1) of this subsection (1). - (1) The Director, for the purposes of ascertaining the non financial business practices, performance, and operations of any company, may make examinations of: - (a) any company transacting or being organized to transact business in this State; - (b) any person engaged in or proposing to be engaged in the organization, promotion, or solicitation of shares or capital contributions to or aiding in the formation of a company;

-1 of any company, may make examinations of: 2 (a) any company transacting or being organized to 3 transact business in this State; 4 (b) any person engaged in or proposing to be engaged 5 in the organization, promotion, or solicitation of shares 6 or capital contributions to or aiding in the formation of 7 a-company; 8 (c) any person having a contract, written or oral, 9 pertaining to the management or control of a company as 10 general agent, managing agent, or attorney-in-fact; 11 (d) any licensed or registered producer, firm, or 12 administrator, or any person, organization, or corporation 13 making application for any licenses or registration; 14 (e) any person engaged in the business of adjusting 15 losses or financing premiums; or 16 (f) any person, organization, trust, or corporation 17 having custody or control of information reasonably 18 related to the operation, performance, or conduct of a 19 company or person subject to the jurisdiction of the 20 Director.
-21 (2) Every company or person being examined and its 22 officers, directors, and agents must provide to the Director 23 convenient and free access at all reasonable hours at its 24 office or location to all books, records, documents, and any 25 or all papers relating to the business, performance, 26 operations, and affairs of the company.
+- (c) any person having a contract, written or oral, pertaining to the management or control of a company as general agent, managing agent, or attorney-in-fact; - (d) any licensed or registered producer, firm, or administrator, or any person, organization, or corporation making application for any licenses or registration; - (e) any person engaged in the business of adjusting losses or financing premiums; or - (f) any person, organization, trust, or corporation having custody or control of information reasonably related to the operation, performance, or conduct of a company or person subject to the jurisdiction of the Director. - efficers, directors, and agents must provide to the Director convenient and free access at all reasonable hours at its office or location to all books, records, documents, and any or all papers relating to the business, performance, operations, and affairs of the company.
 The officers, directors, and agents of the company or person must facilitate the examination and aid in the examination so far as it is in their power to do so.